Departmental Affiliations

 MBBS, St. John's Medical College, Rajiv Gandhi University of Health Sciences, Bangalore, India.
 2008

-Dr. Mehta is Assistant Scientist at the International Vaccine Access Center and at the International Center for Maternal and Newborn health within the Department of International Health.
+Dr. Mehta is an Assistant Scientist at the Department of International Health.
 He is a pediatric infectious disease specialist with a focus on infectious disease epidemiology and maternal and child health, particularly in low- and middle-income country settings.
-He is a co-investigator on the PREVAIL project, which aims to evaluate the impact of the rollout of the Pneumococcal Conjugate Vaccine (PCV) in India’s Universal Immunization Program.
-Dr. Mehta is also a co-investigator on several WHO-led multi-country studies at the Projahnmo Research Foundation field sites in Dhaka and Sylhet, Bangladesh, aiming to optimize outcomes related to newborn health.
+He is currently collaborating with the WHO and colleagues in sub-Saharan Africa and Asia on two new projects investigating probiotic use in newborns and children in low- and middle-income settings.
+He is also a co-investigator several WHO-led multi-country studies, including randomized controlled trials and implementation research studies at the Projahnmo Research Foundation field sites in Dhaka and Sylhet, Bangladesh, aiming to optimize outcomes related to newborn health.
+He was recently invited to serve on a global panel tasked to develop pediatric specific SPIRIT and CONSORT guidelines.

 Honors & Awards